MarioBasallo/COL_dataset/README.md

 Excel file: Describes the COL dataset and contains the coordinates (latitude and longitude) of each node

-Text files: Contain the different test instances for the COL dataset.
+Text files: Contain the different test instances for the hub location problem of the COL dataset.

 The following is a detailed description of the content of each text file.